 Dairy Industry Overview and Economic Impact

 The Oregon Dairy Farmers Association (ODFA) was founded in 1892 to work on behalf of Oregon dairy farmers.
-Today, ODFA represents Oregon’s 212 multi-generational dairy farming families.
+Today, ODFA represents 200 multi-generational dairy farming families.
 Dairy farms are located in 20 counties and approximately 125,000 cows call Oregon “home.”

 ODFA strives to create an atmosphere that is conducive for all Oregon dairy producers.
 These farms are extremely diverse family businesses.
 Some are very small and others are large, some are organic (nearly 20%) and others conventional but all are family businesses.
 Our producers work hard, 365 days a year to provide a high quality, nutritious milk supply.
 Fluid milk is the foundation for cheese, yogurt and ice cream, enjoyed by consumers around the world.

 Milk is the fifth most valuable agricultural commodity produced in Oregon, generating just under $500 million in gross farm sales in 2018.